William Thaddeus Coleman Jr.: Early life and education

 Coleman was born to Laura Beatrice (née Mason) Coleman and William Thaddeus Coleman Sr. in Germantown, Philadelphia, Pennsylvania.
 Coleman's mother came from six generations of Episcopal ministers, including an operator of the Underground Railroad.
 W.E.B.
 DuBois and Langston Hughes would visit the family's home for dinner.
 One of seven black students at Germantown High School, Coleman was suspended for cursing at a teacher after she praised his honors presentation by saying, "Someday, William, you will make a wonderful chauffeur."
 When Coleman attempted to join the school's swim team he was again suspended, and the team disbanded after he returned so as to avoid admitting him, only to reform after he graduated.
 Coleman's swim team coach wrote him a strong letter of recommendation and he was accepted into the University of Pennsylvania, where he was a double major in political science and economics.

 He graduated summa cum laude from the University of Pennsylvania with a B.A. in history in 1941.
-There, he was elected to the Phi Beta Kappa Society.
+There, he was elected to Phi Beta Kappa society.
 He was elected to the Pi Gamma Mu international honor society in 1941.
 Coleman was also a member of Alpha Phi Alpha fraternity.

 Coleman was accepted to the Harvard Law School but left in 1943 to enlist in the United States Army Air Forces, failing in his attempt to join the Tuskegee Airmen.
 Instead, Coleman spent the war defending the accused in courts-martial.
-After the war, Coleman returned to Harvard Law, where he became the third black staff member accepted to the Harvard Law Review, and graduated first in his class and magna cum laude in 1946.
+After the war, Coleman returned to Harvard Law, where he became the third black staff member accepted to the Harvard Law Review, graduating first in his class and magna cum laude in 1946.